Skip to Main Content

 • The student has had a temperature above 100 degrees in the last 24 hours

-• The student has taken any prescribed antibiotics for a in the last 24 hours
+• The student has taken any prescribed antibiotics in the last 24 hours

 • The student has vomited in the last 24 hours